Parks & Recreation

 The flowerbeds along the Buffalo Lakewalk are planted and maintained by local groups, businesses, or individuals.
-To get involved with this beautiful project, please contact the Parks Department at 763-682-4132.
+To get involved with this beautiful project, please contact Carey Kotilinek at 763-682-0006.

-The City of Buffalo has garden plots available for a minimal feefor those with a green thumb.
-Located at Gary Mattson Park and West Pulaski Park, with water available.
+The City of Buffalo has garden plots available at Gary Mattson Park for a minimal fee for those with a green thumb.
+There is water available.
 For more information, visit the City of Buffalo website, or contact the Parks Department at 763-682-4132.

 Park shelters can be reserved for a variety of functions by contacting the City Center at 763-682-1181.

 Buffalo Days Buffalo Days Schedule of Events – Visit Buffalo Area Chambers of Commerce Please contact the Buffalo Chamber of Commerce for details at 763-682-4902.

 S.P.A.R.K.
 (Summer Playground Activities Reaching Kids)